Virgin Media Television (Ireland): Proposals

 On 16 September 2012, it was reported by the Sunday Independent that TV3 was to launch two channels on Saorview.
-As of 2018, these channel had not launched.
+As of 2018, these channels never launched.
 According to a report into commercial DTT by Oliver & Ohlbaum Associates (O&O) for the BAI "TV3 appears not to have an appetite for distributing additional channels on the platform so we assume no new offerings from the group on DTT (Saorview)".

 In 2011, TV3 Group revealed it had plans to launch further channels.
-These channels included TV3 HD, TV3 +1 (a one-hour delayed channel) and TV3 Kids-TV3 Classics (a time-shared channel featuring a children's programming and classic Irish and international television shows).
+These channels included TV3 HD (a high-definition simulcast), TV3 +1 (a one-hour timeshift channel), 3Kids (a children's channel) and 3Classics (a channel featuring classic Irish and international television shows).
 According to BAI documentation the channels were scheduled to launch by September 2013.
 As of 2014, the BAI confirmed TV3 had no interest in launching these channels in the immediate future and had not applied for a licence to broadcast such channels.

 According to an article printed in the Irish edition of The Sunday Times in August 2014, TV3 Group intended to launch TV3 HD on both UPC and Sky in 2015.
 The article also stated that 3e would go HD in 2016.
 TV3 Group also hoped to launch an additional channel in 2016 with a pay TV element to it.
 The article also suggested that the TV3 Group might work more closely with Communicorp in terms of utilizing presenters.

 On 17 January 2016, Sunday Business Post reported Virgin Media Ireland had plans to launch additional TV3 channels including a 24-hour rolling news channel.
 The TV3 Group later denied such reports.